bstapleton/slate-css/docs/utility-first/1-introduction.md

 ## When not to use it

 The best time **to** use utility-first is when you haven't yet built up an understanding of the design patterns in your front-end.
 Which is to say; you haven't built up a component library yet of CSS patterns that you want to use in many places.
-Directly applying utility-first is most useful when it comes to layout, or elements that will only be rendered out infrequently enough to not warrant having its own component.
+Directly applying utility-first is most useful when it comes to prototyping layouts, or elements that will only be rendered out infrequently enough to not warrant having its own component.

-...But that's not to say you can't *use* the mixins from the utility-first side in you component library!
-Utility-first does tend to add a good chunk of kB to your resultant CSS files, so its always better to re-use, rather than re-write. :smile:
+...But that's not to say you can't `@include` the mixins from the utility-first side in you component library!
+Just be mindful it will add a good chunk of kB to your resultant CSS files.

+Without any kind of naming-and-shaming, it should be noted that it's very easy to let utility-first to get out of hand.
+Treat it as guidelines for free-thinking individuals with a modicum of common sense, using what you need, when you need it, and you'll be fine.

 ## Wrapping up